muratk5n/thirdwave/en/README.md

 ---

 Latest from Morning Consult.
-Lula, Meloni, AMLO doing well.
-Modi still \#1;
-and this is in a country over a billion.
+Lula, Meloni, Albanese, AMLO doing well.
+Modi still \#1; and this is in a country with over a billion people.

 ```python
 u.global_leader_approval().head(8)